 The indoor market has three separate floors.
 The basement sells mainly food like fresh meat, fish, vegetables, etc. Packing products are also available in this place.
 The first floor is so large with beverage and confectionery while the second floor sells quality products like brand clothes or quality accessories.

-Highlights: The highlights of this market come mainly from its unique items: traditional Vietnamese dress (Ao Dai) and well-known brach clothes.
+Highlights: The highlights of this market come mainly from its unique items: traditional Vietnamese dress (Ao Dai) and well-known breach clothes.
 With complex embroidery and weaving made from real silk, Ao Dai in Hang Da market will never make you feel disappointed.

 In the surrounding area, street vendors mainly sell second-hand clothes, paper products for students and street food for locals and tourists.